Open-Debin/Emotion-FAN/README.md

  ICIP 2019: Frame Attention Networks for Facial Expression Recognition in Videos  [pdf](https://arxiv.org/pdf/1907.00193.pdf)

  [Debin Meng](michaeldbmeng19@outlook.com), [Xiaojiang Peng](https://pengxj.github.io/), [Yu Qiao](http://mmlab.siat.ac.cn/yuqiao/), etc.
+ If you are using pieces of the posted code, please cite the above paper

 ## Visualization
 We visualize the weights of attention module in the picture.
 The blue bars represent the ***self-attention weights*** and orange bars the ***final weights*** (the weights combine ***self-attention*** and ***relation-attention*** ).